Date

 22 November 2024

-Only a year or so after graduating in Transportation Design from IED Barcelona, Daniel Miravalls Langarika has happly found his way into yacht design, currently serving as Chief Design Officer & 3D modeler at Kumbra Yachts, a young Barcelona-based shipping company.
+Only a year or so after graduating in Transportation Design from IED Barcelona, Daniel Miravalls Langarika has happily found his way into yacht design, currently serving as Chief Design Officer & 3D modeler at Kumbra Yachts, a young Barcelona-based shipping company.

-Last September, at the Cannes Yachting Festival, Kumbra Yachts introduced itself to the market with Kumbra 34, their first yacht model, designed under Daniel's own guidance, gaining good success and encouraging comments.
+Last September, at the Cannes Yachting Festival, Kumbra Yachts introduced itself to the market with Kumbra 34, their first yacht model, designed under Daniel's guidance, gaining good success and encouraging comments.

 We asked Daniel directly to tell us about that experience, a dream start to a career in this industry.